SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 A library for interfacing with the CCL (Configurable Custom Logic) peripherals on modern AVR MCUs.
 Developed by MCUdude for use with [MegaCoreX](https://github.com/MCUdude/MegaCoreX), adapted to tinyAVR 0/1-series parts by [Tadashi G. Takaoka](https://github.com/tgtakaoka), and to 2-series and Dx-series by [Spence Konde](https://github.com/SpenceKonde)
 Correction of several issues on the tinyAVR parts and adaptation of examples by [Spence Konde](https://github.com/SpenceKonde).
 All of the examples assume the use of megaTinyCore, MegaCoreX or DxCore as appropriate (code is generally directly portable between megaAVR 0-series, tinyAVR 2-series and AVR Dx-series parts, minor modifications may be required for porting to or from tinyAVR 0/1-series parts).
-This document is focused on the tinyAVR parts.
-For information on this library relating to the megaAVR or AVR Dx-series parts, see the version of this document included with MegaCoreX or DxCore.
+This document is focused on the Dx-series parts.
+For information on this library relating to the megaAVR or tinyAVR parts, see the version of this document included with MegaCoreX or megaTinyCore.
 More information about CCL can be found in the [Microchip Application Note TB3218](http://ww1.microchip.com/downloads/en/AppNotes/TB3218-Getting-Started-with-CCL-90003218A.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf) and the datasheet for the part in question.

+## Invelid/reserved options
+Note that there exist reserved and invalid values for many bitfields here.
+This library does not support specifying these, and no comprehensive investigation has been undertaken to exclude the existence of useful ones.
+A discovery of useful ones

 ## Logic
 `Logic` is the class the library provides for interfacing with a built-in logic block (sometimes referred to as `LUT`s, from the "LookUp Table" - though it is a curious use of language, that is what Microchip refers to them as; we try to avoid it, since it is ).
 Use the predefined objects `Logic0`, `Logic1`, `Logic2` and `Logic3`.
 The logic blocks are paired, each pair sharing a single sequencer and `feedback` channel. `Logic2` and `Logic3` are only available on tinyAVR 2-series parts.